 Gilgeous-Alexander helps Thunder overcome Wembanyama, Spurs, to win 4th straight 140-114

-Chet Holmgren had 17 points and nine rebounds as Oklahoma City won its fourth straight.
+Holmgren had 17 points and nine rebounds as Oklahoma City won its fourth straight.
+The Thunder remain tied with the Minnesota Timberwolves atop the Western Conference at 31-13.

+“All credit to Vic,” Holmgren said.
+“Obviously, a great player, very, very talented, even at an early stage in his career.
+But I can’t let that matchup take away from what the job was tonight and that was trying to win a basketball game.
+Thunder versus Spurs.”

 “It’s a team sport, not tennis,” Daigneault said.